Consolidating accounts within Australian Retirement Trust

 Other questions

-If you are transferring your QSuper Accumulation account to your Super Savings Accumulation account, any surcharge debt you have will be deduced from your account when your accounts are consolidated.
+If you are transferring your QSuper Accumulation account to your Super Savings Accumulation account, any surcharge debt you have will be deducted from your account when your accounts are consolidated.